Heart Sutra: China, Japan, Korea and Vietnam

-Two commentaries of the Heart Sutra were composed by pupils of Xuanzang, Woncheuk and Kuiji, in the 7th century.
+Two commentaries of the Heart Sūtra were composed by pupils of Xuanzang, Woncheuk and Kuiji, in the 7th century.
 These appear to be the earliest extant commentaries on the text.
 Both have been translated into English.
-Both Kuiji and Woncheuk's commentaries approach the Heart Sutra from both a Yogācāra and Madhyamaka viewpoint; however, Kuiji's commentary presents detailed line by line Madhyamaka viewpoints as well and is therefore the earliest surviving Madhyamaka commentary on the Heart Sutra.
+Both Kuiji and Woncheuk's commentaries approach the Heart Sūtra from both a Yogācāra and Madhyamaka viewpoint; however, Kuiji's commentary presents detailed line by line Madhyamaka viewpoints as well and is therefore the earliest surviving Madhyamaka commentary on the Heart Sūtra.
 Of special note, although Woncheuk did his work in China, he was born in Silla, one of the kingdoms located at the time in Korea.

-The chief Tang Dynasty commentaries have all now been translated into English.
+The chief Tang dynasty commentaries have all now been translated into English.

-Notable Japanese commentaries include those by Kōbō Daishi (9th Century, Japan), who treats the text as a tantra, and Hakuin, who gives a Zen commentary.
+Notable Japanese commentaries include those by Kōbō Daishi (9th Century, Japan), who provides a Shingon commentary by treating the text as a tantra, and Hakuin, who gives a Zen commentary.